ermshaua/preon/README.md

 >>> from preon.drug import load_ebi_drugs
 ```

-Before we fit the normalizer with the drug names and ids as its reference data, download the <a href="https://www.ebi.ac.uk/chembl/g/#search_results/compounds">EBI compound CSV file</a> and place it into the resources folder `preon/resources/ebi_drugs.csv` where it is expected.
+Before we fit the normalizer with the drug names and ids as its reference data, download the <a href="https://www.ebi.ac.uk/chembl/g/#search_results/compounds">EBI compound CSV file</a> and place it into the resources folder `preon/resources/ebi_drugs.csv` where it is expected (or specify another folder).
 Unfortunately, we cannot easily download the drug names automatically.

 ```python3
 >>> drug_names, chembl_ids = load_ebi_drugs()